securityfirst/tent-content/contents_fr/information/passwords/advanced/one-time-passwords.md

-[Title]: # (Mots de passe à usage u ique)
+[Title]: # (Mots de passe à usage unique)
 [Order]: # (3)

-# O
-e-time passwords
+# One-time passwords

-Some services, such as Google, also allow you to ge erate a list of o e-time passwords, also called si gle-use passwords.
-These are mea t to be pri ted or writte dow o paper a d carried with you.
+Some services, such as Google, also allow you to generate a list of one-time passwords, also called single-use passwords.
+These are meant to be printed or written down on paper and carried with you.

-There is
-o way to do this by yourself if you're usi g a service that does
+There is no way to do this by yourself if you're using a service that doesn't offer it.
-'t offer it.

-If you or your orga
-izatio
- ru
-s your ow
- commu
-icatio
-s i
-frastructure, such as your ow
- e-mail servers, there's freely available software that ca be used to e able two-step authe ticatio for accessi g your systems.
-Ask your systems admi istrators to look for software offeri g a impleme tatio s of the ope sta dard "Time-Based O e-Time Passwords" or RFC 6238.
+If you or your organization runs your own communications infrastructure, such as your own e-mail servers, there's freely available software that can be used to enable two-step authentication for accessing your systems.
+Ask your systems administrators to look for software offering an implementations of the open standard "Time-Based One-Time Passwords" or RFC 6238.